WTW93: Everyone Is a Complete Idiot Except Bill Maher

 And he's hiding that in this sports question.

-And the the way you can tell that that's what's happening is Neil deGrasse Tyson is suggesting, you know, maybe this is a potential way that we could make things more equitable in athletics by going about it this way.
+And the way you can tell that that's what's happening is Neil deGrasse Tyson is suggesting, you know, maybe this is a potential way that we could make things more equitable in athletics by going about it this way.

-You Might be right.
+You might be right.

 I was actually not necessarily being that harsh on Bill Maher, believe it or not.

-But I'm not sure about this, but my other interpretation of Bill Maher is that what Bill Maher is most interested in in the world is being right and other people being dumb.
+But my other interpretation of Bill Maher is that what Bill Maher is most interested in in the world is being right and other people being wrong.

 Yeah.

-So maybe maybe you're right about that.
+So maybe you're right about that.

-Who again we can protect and respect without pretending that every baby is a jump ball like penis?
+Who, again, we can protect and respect without pretending that every baby is a jump ball like penis.

 What the fuck?